 Use keytool to set up and work with JSSE (Java Secure Socket Extension) digital certificates.
-In the Developer Profile, the Enterprise Server uses the JSSE format on the server side to manage certificates and key stores.
-In all the profiles, the client side (appclient or stand-alone) uses the JSSE format.
+In both the Platform Edition and Enterprise Edition, the client side (appclient or stand-alone) uses the JSSE format.

 The J2SE SDK ships with keytool, which enables the administrator to administer public/private key pairs and associated certificates.
 It also enables users to cache the public keys (in the form of certificates) of their communicating peers.